Feyerabend/vm/parse/README.md

-it looks for parsers inside, and with the first success for the returning parser, it accepts it as the choice and returns the resulting returned text, but also the position where the match was made.
+it looks for parsers inside, and with the first success for the returning parser, it accepts it as the choice and returns the resulting returned *text*, but also the *position* where the match was made, if successful.
+Otherwise no text, but only the postition.

 In a way this reflects how grammars work with choises, as we have seen before with '|'.
 The 'defs'